-3.3 Sediment collection and composition: spatial patterns
+3.3 Sediment collection and composition: Spatial patterns

-3.3.1 Benthic sediment composition and texture

-It might be assumed that Faga’alu Stream is the only source of fine terrigenous sediment, but spatial heterogeneity in carbonate/terrigenous fraction showed terrigenous sediment is distributed throughout the reef flat (Figure 5).
-Fine terrigenous sediment accounted for 1-10% (μ=3%) of fine benthic sediment, though including the coarse fraction increased the total percentage to 8-65%, with the highest percentages of fine and terrigenous sediment near the stream outlet and on the northern reef.
-Total benthic sediment (fine and coarse) on the northern and southern reef flats was primarily carbonate (82-88%) with small fractions of terrigenous and only trace amounts of organics (Table 1).
-The terrigenous fraction was approximately 1.5-2x higher over the northern reef flat (~15%) compared to the southern reef flat (8%).
+It can be assumed that Faga’alu Stream is the only source of fine terrigenous sediment, but spatial heterogeneity in carbonate/terrigenous fraction showed terrigenous sediment is distributed throughout the reef flat (Figure 5).
+Fine terrigenous sediment accounted for 1-10% (μ=3%) of fine benthic sediment, though including the coarse fraction increased the total percentage to 8-65%, with the highest percentages of fine terrigenous sediment near the stream outlet and on the northern reef.
+Total benthic sediment (fine and coarse) on the northern and southern reef flats was primarily carbonate (82-88%), with small fractions of terrigenous and only trace amounts of organics (Table 1).
+The terrigenous fraction was approximately 1.5-2.Yx higher over the northern reef flat (~15%) compared to the southern reef flat (8%).
 Near the stream outlet, benthic sediment was dominated by the terrigenous fraction (65% terrigenous) but showed similar percentages of organics as the reef flats.

-3.3.2 Spatial patterns of sediment accumulation in traps

 Mean total sediment accumulation (g m-2d-1) during the study period was an order of magnitude higher in sediment traps than on sediment pods at all sites (Figure 5), indicating the enhanced trapping efficiency and reduced resuspension of sediment in sediment traps compared to on sediment pods.
-Sediment accumulation on sediment pods was higher in the more quiescent parts of the Bay near the stream outlet (2A), on the northern reef (1A-C), and near the outlet of the channel (2c), while almost no sediment accumulation was observed on sediment pods over the southern reef (2B, 3A, 3B, 3C) (Figure 5b).
-Nearly the same spatial pattern and relative magnitude of sediment accumulation rates was observed in sediment traps (Figure 5a) with the exception of 3A and 3B on the south reef.
-At 3A and 3B on the southern reef, frequent wave-forced flow appears to drive carbonate sediment over the reef flat, where it was trapped in sediment traps but not on sediment pods.
-Mean carbonate sediment accumulation rates at 3A and 3B were also strongly influenced by one period of high sediment accumulation related to a high wave event that occurred just before the collection date for the period of March 2014 (Figure 3b).
-Sediment accumulation at 2B (sediment trap) was lower than other sites on the southern reef flat (3A, 3B), likely due to low availability of surrounding benthic sediment, and a deeper deployment depth where resuspension is less frequent
+Sediment accumulation on sediment pods was higher in the more quiescent parts of the bay near the stream outlet (site 2A), on the quiescent northern reef (site 1A-C), and near the outlet of the channel (site 2C), whereas almost no sediment accumulation was observed on sediment pods over the more energetic southern reef (sites 2B, 3A, 3B, 3C) (Figure 5b).
+Nearly the same spatial pattern and relative magnitude of sediment accumulation rates was observed in sediment traps (Figure 5a) with the exception of sites 3A and 3B on the south reef.
+On the more energetic southern reef (sites 3A and 3B), frequent wave-forced flow appears to drive carbonate sediment over the reef flat, where it was trapped in sediment traps but not on sediment pods.
+Mean carbonate sediment accumulation rates on the more energetic southern reef (site 3A and 3B) were also strongly influenced by one period of high sediment accumulation related to a high wave event that occurred just before the collection date for the period of March 2014 (Figure 3b).
+Sediment accumulation at site 2B (sediment trap) on the southern reef flat was lower than other adjacent sites (sites 3A, 3B), likely due to low availability of surrounding benthic sediment, and a deeper deployment depth where resuspension is less frequent

 Though total sediment accumulation was higher in sediment traps, the average percent contributions of organic, terrigenous, and carbonate sediment were similar for sediment traps and sediment pods at each site.
-With the exception of 2A, sediment accumulation on both the north and south reefs was dominated by the carbonate fraction.
+With the exception of site 2A at the stream mouth, sediment accumulation on both the north and south reefs was dominated by the carbonate fraction.
 On the southern reef, the ratio of terrigenous and carbonate sediment accumulation observed in sediment traps at 2B, 3A, 3B, and 3C, mainly reflected the composition of surrounding benthic sediment, indicating the sediment source was resuspended, locally-available benthic sediment.
-For the southern reef, 3A and 3B showed the largest relative increase in terrigenous fraction compared to surrounding benthic sediment, likely due to some small storm drains emptying into the Bay near those sites.
+For the southern reef, 3A and 3B showed the largest relative increase in terrigenous fraction compared to surrounding benthic sediment, likely due to some small storm drains emptying into the bay near those sites.